 Red Onion Cafe, Joplin - Head downtown for hand-cut steaks, gourmet burgers, chicken and pasta dishes served in a casual setting.

 Whisler's Drive-Up, Carthage - In business since 1953, this joint knows a thing or two about making awesome burgers.

-Missouri Hick Bar-B-Q, Cuba - This Missouri original has earned a reputation as one of the best barbecue joints in the Show-Me State and along the entirety of Route 66.
-All the classic options are there, from ribs to smoked chicken to pulled pork.
-Try a classic taste of Missouri with the pork steak sandwich.
+Missouri Hicks Bar-B-Q, Cuba - This Missouri original has earned a reputation as one of the best barbecue joints entirety of Route 66.
+The serve up all the traditional options, from ribs to smoked chicken to pulled pork.
+Try a classic taste of Missouri with a pork steak sandwich.

 Written by Barb Brueggeman